aneto0/MARTe2/Docs/User/source/core/gams/rtappdetails.rst

 GAMs are grouped in real-time threads which are executed in the context of specific states.
 A :vcisdoxygencl:`RealTimeApplication` shall be in one (and only one) given state at any given time.

+The orchestration of the states is performed by means of :doc:`messages  </core/messages/messages>` (e.g. by a component that relays HTTP requests into MARTe messages).

 .. image:: RTApp-1.png

 Configuration